 For Early Decision Round I, applications are due by November 15 and decisions will be available in mid-December.
 For Early Decision Round II, applications are due by January 1 and students will receive notification around late January/early February.
 Finally, for Regular Decision, applications are also due by January 1.
 Students applying under the Regular Decision plan will be notified of the Admission Committee decision around late March.

 The typical candidate has taken a very challenging curriculum at their high school, taking full advantage of all that their school has to offer.
 We recommend students take four years of the five main academic core subjects: English, Math, Foreign Language, Natural Science and History/Social Science.
 We seriously consider the quality of the senior year program.
-Our typical applicants have an unweighted A- average, are within the top 10%-20% of their class, and have been actively involved in extracurricular activities and have shown leadership and other accomplishments.
-For the 2020–2021, 2021–2022, and 2022–2023 admission cycles, Vassar will no longer be requiring students to submit SAT or ACT, but in past years students have typically had scores within the above ranges (read more about scores).
+Our typical applicants have an unweighted A- average, are within the top 10%–20% of their class, and have been actively involved in extracurricular activities and have shown leadership and other accomplishments.
+For the 2020–2021, 2021–2022, and 2022–2023 admission cycles, Vassar will no longer be requiring students to submit SAT or ACT, but in past years students have typically had scores within the above ranges.

 Within 5 days of receiving your application, we will send you an email with your Applicant ID and directions on how to access an online checklist for your application.